DarkKnight1992/mean2starter/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

+# Installing Packages

+To install all required packages run `npm install`

 ## Development server

+Run `npm start` to start node dev server and angular dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.
+You can change the port node in bin/.env (you also need to change angular proxy to node port in proxy.conf.json).
+You can change angular port in angular-cli.json.

+Run `npm run nodestart` for a node dev server only.
+Navigate to `http://localhost:5000/`.
+The app will automatically reload if you change any of the source files.
+You can change the port in bin/.env

-Run `ng serve` for a dev server.
+Run `ng serve` for angular dev server only.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding